-Phone interviews are a common method used by companies to screen potential candidates and select those who they wish to invite in for a face-to-face interview.
+Phone interviews are a common method used by companies to screen potential candidates and select those who they wish to invite in for a face-to-face or video interview.
 They are an important part of the process and, if you wish to make the shortlist, you should be prepared to handle a phone interview professionally.

 We have put together some of our top tips for phone interviews, to help you secure that all-important second interview.